-- 86. Violence Against Women Act (as revised): The law that protects individuals who are victims of domestic violence, dating violence, sexual assault and stalking.
-See the FCHA VAWA procedure. - 87.
-Very Low-Income Family A very low-income family has an Annual Income less than 50 percent of the median Annual Income for the area, adjusted for family size, as determined by HUD. - 88.
-Visitor A non-resident who has registered with the Manager and has permission to stay overnight in a FCHA unit. - 89.
-Welfare Assistance- Welfare or other payments to families or individuals based on need, that are made under programs, separately or jointly, by federal, state or local governments. - 90.
-Work Activities As used in the HUD definitions at 24 CFR § 5.603 the term work activities means: - Unsubsidized employment; - Subsidized private sector employment; - c.
-Subsidized public sector employment; - d.
-Work experience (including work associated with the refurbishing of publicly assisted housing) if sufficient private sector employment is not available; - e.
-On-the-job training; - f.
-Job search and job readiness programs; - g.
-Community service programs; Vocational educational training (< 12 months) - h.
-Job skills training directly related to employment; - i.
-Education directly related to employment, in the case of a recipient who has not received a high school diploma or certificate of high school equivalency;
+- 81. Violence Against Women Act (as revised): The law that protects individuals who are victims of domestic violence, dating violence, sexual assault and stalking.
+See the FCHA VAWA procedure. - 82.
+Very Low-Income Family A very low-income family has an Annual Income less than 50 percent of the median Annual Income for the area, adjusted for family size, as determined by HUD. - 83.
+Visitor A non-resident who has registered with the Manager and has permission to stay overnight in an FCHA unit. - 84.
+Welfare Assistance- Welfare or other payments to families or individuals based on need, that are made under programs, separately or jointly, by federal, state or local governments. - 85.
+Work Activities As used in the HUD definitions at 24 CFR § 5.603 the term work activities means: - a.
+Unsubsidized employment, - b.
+Subsidized private sector employment, - c.
+Subsidized public sector employment, - d.
+Work experience (including work associated with the refurbishing of publicly assisted housing) if sufficient private sector employment is not available, - e.
+On-the-job training, - f.
+Job search and job readiness programs, - g.
+Community service programs, Vocational educational training (< 12 months) - h.
+Job skills training directly related to employment, - i.
+Education directly related to employment, in the case of a recipient who has not received a high school diploma or certificate of high school equivalency, - j.
+Satisfactory attendance at a secondary school or in a course of study leading to a certificate of general equivalence, - k.

-k.
 The provision of child care services to an individual who is participating in a community service program.